-MED MIG SELV I MINE EGNE ARME/WITH MYSELF IN MY OWN ARMS
+MED MIG SELV I MINE EGNE ARME/WITH MY SELF IN MY ARMS

 By Christina Hagen (DK)